Skip to main content

 Both routes depend on smart-meter data and half-hourly readings.
 Octopus's smart-tariff terms also warn that device or data issues can affect how a smart tariff works.

-Source check, 23 May 2026: see the Octopus Flux page, Intelligent Octopus Flux page, Outgoing Octopus page and Octopus smart-tariff terms.
+see the Octopus Flux page, Intelligent Octopus Flux page, Octopus export tariff hub, Energy Storage Association GivEnergy FAQ and Octopus smart-tariff terms.

 Octopus Flux was built for homes with solar panels and a battery.
 It combines import and export pricing so an existing customer can charge a battery cheaply overnight, use stored energy through the day and export during the evening peak.

-Start with the live Octopus Flux page, the current Intelligent Octopus Flux page if your battery may be compatible, and the export rates guide for a plain-English comparison of export choices.
+Start with the live Octopus Flux page, the current Intelligent Octopus Flux page for the latest automated-tariff availability, and the export rates guide for a plain-English comparison of export choices.

 How Flux works